 How to analyze output structure quality from HM

 1.)
 How close are the top models to one another?
-If the top models are tightly converged, that is a good indication of a high quality model.
-The 2N9K variant example below is highly converged.
+If the top models are tightly converged (especially in the helices and sheets), that is a good indication of a high quality model.
+The five models below are well converged.

 2.)
 If models are not tightly converged, (like the 59336 example below) we want to understand the basis for that variation: